Daylan-s-Portfolio/Galaxies/README.md

 # Introduction

 This project processes three JWST MIRI FITS images taken with filters **f770w**, **f1130w**, and **f1500w**.
-We build an RGB composite image from these three filters and perform additional data analyses to demonstrate our data science skills in R. These extra analyses
+I build an RGB composite image from these three filters and perform additional data analyses to demonstrate our data science skills in R. These extra analyses include:

-include: - Visualizing each filter individually. - Computing summary statistics. - Plotting histograms of pixel intensities. - Evaluating correlations between the filters. - Performing Principal Component Analysis (PCA) to explore dominant variations. - Creating an interactive scatter plot.
+\- Visualizing each filter individually.

+\- Computing summary statistics.

+\- Plotting histograms of pixel intensities.

+- Evaluating correlations between the filters.

+\- Performing Principal Component Analysis (PCA) to explore dominant variations.

 *PCA (Principal Component Analysis)* is a statistical technique that transforms data into a set of orthogonal (uncorrelated) components.
 The